hubgit122/Quantitative-Analysis/README.md

 /*Every invoking of a funciton yeilds a value, the normal numbers are also values, and their results after the four arithmetic operations are all values.*/
 < /*Less than operator*/
 average(5->1).highest /*There isn't a "..norest".
 So it yeilds the average of the highest prices in the latest 5 days*/ /*All these above make an inequation.
 Every inequation is an item for a stock to be graded.
 Taking the history data of a single stock into the inequation, we will get two values on the two sides.
-The grade of the stock upon this inequation is equal to the "satisfication level" of the inquation, which will define it later. */
+The grade of the stock upon this inequation is equal to the "satisfication level" of the inequation, which will define it later. */
 @2 /*The weighting factor, defauting to 1.
-It is the scale factor of the grades failed. */ /*所有前边的这一堆是一个公式复合的基本单元. 公式支持用 &&, ||和() 嵌套地表达*/
+It is the scale factor of the grades failed. */ /*All these above is a composed expressoin.
+You can build an expression tree by using the &&, ||, and ()*/ && /*And*/
-&& /*And*/
 (
 3<4 /*Nonsense.
 Just for demonstration of the gramma. */